-1945 would be Martha Crone’s 13th year in charge of the Garden, which now begins its 39th year.
+1945 was Martha Crone’s 13th year in charge of the Garden, which now began its 39th year.
 Charles E. Doell. became Parks Superintendent following the retirement of C. A. Bossen.

 On March 22, the Snow Trillium was in bloom which is the earliest known date, besting the records kept by her later successors Ken Avery and Cary George.
 Spring was just the opposite of 1944 when everything was late.
 Martha was already setting out plants before the Garden opened.
 Ten Hepatica and 65 Snow Trillium on March 28th.

-On opening day, April 1st, the Hepatics were also in bloom.
-In the new Upland Garden Martha sowed a 1/4 of wildflower seed and other seeds she had saved from the prior year.
+On opening day, April 1st, the Hepaticas were also in bloom.
+In the new Upland Garden Martha sowed a quarter of the wildflower seed and other seeds she had saved from the prior year.
 She brought in 24 Pasque Flowers from Anoka.
-Considering the early Spring, the first Hummingbird did not show up until May 25.
+Considering the early spring, the first Hummingbird knew better and did not show up until May 25.
 (2) After the early start the temperatures dropped well below normal in April, May and June, with a killing frost on June 5.

 By the end of May she had planted 921 plants.
 (2).

-Weather in 1945 would be known for the early Spring, then a cool Summer.
-In counter-balance to the early Spring blooms, the Showy Lady’s-slipper bloomed on the latest date known - June 28.
+Weather in 1945 would be known for the early spring, then a cool summer.
+In counter-balance to the early spring blooms, the Showy Lady’s-slipper bloomed on the latest date known - June 28.
 The Yellow Lady's-slipper had not bloomed until June 11 - probably an all-time late date for that plant that normally blooms before the end of May.
 (2)

-The mention of ‘massed plantings’ is a trait both Martha favored, for the reasons she stated.
+The mention of "massed plantings" is a trait Martha favored, for the reasons she stated.
 In later years this idea was done away with so the that the Garden more resembled the wild place it originally was, with wildflowers growing among each other.

 (2) Garden Log - 1945